Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

-Manage the dependencies is one of the most common but complex thing to do in development, and a great opportunity to mess your codebase up if you do it wrong.
-To help you with this issue .NET has introduced since .NET Core 1.0 a wonderful and powerful built-in IoC container which is now part of the framework.
+Managing dependencies is one of the most common but complex things to do in development, and a great opportunity to mess your codebase up if you do it wrong.
+To help you with this issue, .NET has introduced, since .NET Core 1.0, a wonderful and powerful built-in IoC container which is now part of the framework.

-We will not covering what Dependency Injection is and how the .NET framework implemented it in this article, if you are not familiar with this pattern you must take several minutes to read some documentation about it: Dependency injection in .NET.
+We will not cover what Dependency Injection is and how the .NET framework implemented it in this article; if you are not familiar with this pattern you should take a few minutes to read some documentation about it: Dependency injection in .NET.

-The overall idea of this IoC container is that you register the dependencies at the application startup, then you resolve them (you ask and the container do the magic for you) at runtime when you need it.
+The overall idea of this IoC container is that you register the dependencies at the application startup, then you resolve them (you ask and the container does the magic for you) at runtime when you need them.

 .NET provides several methods to register a dependency.
-You can choose one of the three available lifetime (Singleton, Transient and Scoped) but do you know the difference between the Add, TryAdd and TryAddEnumerable methods?
+You can choose one of the three available lifetimes (Singleton, Transient and Scoped), but do you know the difference between the Add, TryAdd and TryAddEnumerable methods?

 Are you able to explain what will differ in the three implementations below?